 Cell therapy is the infusion or transplantation of modified human cells into a patient for the treatment of a disease.
 The origin of the cells can be from the patient (autologous) or from a healthy donor (allogeneic).

-Using zinc finger nuclease (ZFN) genome editing technology, Sangamo is developing autologous and allogeneic gene-edited cell therapies for blood disorders including beta-thalassemia and sickle cell disease, immunological disorders, as well as various types of cancer.
-These programs draw upon years of experience in manufacturing of cell therapies from the Company's T-cell and hematopoietic stem cell (HSC) programs in HIV, which were the first ex vivo genome editing products to enter human clinical trials.
+Using zinc finger nuclease (ZFN) genome editing technology, Sangamo is developing autologous and allogeneic gene-edited cell therapies for blood disorders including beta thalassemia and sickle cell disease, immunological disorders, as well as various types of cancer.
+These programs draw upon years of experience in manufacturing of cell therapies from our foundational T-cell and hematopoietic stem cell (HSC) programs in HIV, which were the first ex vivo genome editing products to enter human clinical trials.

 ex vivo genome editing with zfns

 Sangamo’s cell therapy platform employs ZFN genome editing technology ex vivo (outside the body) to edit human cells for therapeutic use.
 The cells are collected from the patient (autologous approach) or from a healthy donor (allogeneic approach) and shipped to a cGMP manufacturing facility specialized in the production of cell therapies.

 ZFNs can be used to either knock out or insert genes, or both, in human cells to treat a specific disease.
 A pair of ZFNs is needed to edit (knock out or insert) a single gene.
 Sangamo can also deliver multiple ZFN pairs to make multiple gene edits simultaneously, a technique called multiplex editing.

 For ex vivo gene editing, Sangamo delivers ZFNs to cells as messenger RNA (mRNA) using a non-viral delivery technique called electroporation.
 The mRNA provides the cell with instructions on how to make the ZFNs.
 Once made, the ZFNs target and knock out a specific gene or sequence of DNA.